saadusmanii/saadusmanii/README.md

 ###

-<p align="left">I'm Saad Usmani and I am a Computer Engineering student based in the GTA 🏫.
+<p align="left">I'm Saad Usmani a Computer Engineering student specializing in Sofware Engineering based in the GTA 🏫.
 I enjoy learning new skills and working on software & hardware projects 🕹️.
 I have worked on several individual 👤 & group 👥 projects in a professional environment.
 I am hoping I can bring my ideas to life using the knowledge I learn in these projects as thats when I learn best📚.
 Using my solid understanding of the concepts I have learned in my courses so far combined with my experience as an all-around individual, I try to continue to evolve as a programer 🦾.</p>

 ###